Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to put up more than 57 points in four of eight games this season.
+- Tulsa and its opponents have gone over the current 56-point total in four of eight games this season.

-- Saturday's total is 5.9 points higher than the combined 51.1 PPG average of the two teams.
+- Tulane has combined with its opponents to score more than 56 points in six of nine games this season.

+- The two teams combine to score 51.1 points per game, 4.9 less than the total in this contest.

-- This contest's over/under is 11.5 points fewer than the 68.5 these two squads combine to give up per game in 2021.
+- This contest's total is 12.5 points lower than the 68.5 these two squads combine to give up per game in 2021.

-- Golden Hurricane games have an average total of 56.0 points this season, 1.0 fewer than Saturday's over/under.
+- Golden Hurricane games this season have an average total of 56.0, the same value as Saturday's over/under.

-- In 2021, games involving the Green Wave have averaged a total of 63.7 points, 6.7 more than the set total in this contest.
+- The 56-point total for this game is 7.7 points below the 63.7 points per game average total in Green Wave games this season.

 Tulsa Stats and Trends

-- This season, the Golden Hurricane have just one ATS win in five games as a favorite of 3 points or more.
+- The Golden Hurricane have covered the spread once this season when favored by 3 points or more (in five chances).

-- Tulsa's games this year have hit the over six times in eight opportunities (75%).
+- Tulsa's games this year have hit the over on six of eight set point totals (75%).

 - This year, the Golden Hurricane have turned the ball over 15 times, six more than the Green Wave's takeaways (9).